Parthiban Kanavu (1960 film)

 Parthiban Kanavu was produced by V. Govindarajan under his Jubilee Films.
 Upon release, the film was well received by critics, where it won the Best Feature Film in Tamil at the 8th National Film Awards.
 In 2011, the film was criticised for its historical inaccuracies.

 Plot

 In the 7th century AD.
 Parthiban, the Chola King, dies in battle leaving incomplete his desire to be free from the yoke of the Pallavas.
-His son Vikraman (Gemini Ganesan) is determined to fulfill his father's dream.
-He is captured by the Pallava king, Narasimhavarman (S. V. Ranga Rao) and exiled to an island where he is chosen as the king.
-Though he has banished him, Narasimhavarman, in fact, cares a great deal about Vikraman as the latter loves his daughter Kundhavi (Vyjayanthimala).
+His son Vikraman is determined to fulfill his father's dream.
+He is captured by the Pallava king, Narasimhavarman and exiled to an island where he is chosen as the king.
+Though he has banished him, Narasimhavarman, in fact, cares a great deal about Vikraman as the latter loves his daughter Kundhavi.
 Vikraman returns to the mainland to see his mother and is attacked by robbers.
 Narasimhavaraman, in the guise of a sage and who has been helping Vikraman constantly, rescues him.
 Vikraman weds Kundhavi and rules over the independent Chola Kingdom, thus fulfilling his father's dream.